 If you own or operate an export business in New Zealand, you’ll no doubt already be familiar with shipping pallets from NZ and the pallet export requirements.
 These ubiquitous items are essential for transporting goods at scale.
 While the specific regulations pertaining to exporting products vary across industries and countries, it is highly advisable, no matter where you work or what you work with, that you have a solid understanding of efficient shipping practices, international pallet sizes and the ISPM 15 customs regulations.

-The following article goes over the important New Zealand pallet requirements for international shipments.
+The following article goes over the important New Zealand pallet export requirements on international shipments.

 New Zealand Export Pallet Dimensions